 Our healthcare providers treat a number of conditions, including acute and chronic ear infections, tonsils, adenoids, allergies, hearing loss and sleep apnea as well as voice, sleep and swallowing disorders.
 They also specialize in treating more complex ailments, such as cranial (skull) base tumors, acoustic neuromas, facial trauma, cochlear implants or benign and malignant tumors of the head and neck.

-For more information about our otolaryngologists in New York, the services we offer, our convenient office locations, or how to make an appointment, please visit the links below.
+For more information about our otolaryngologists in New York, the services we offer, our convenient office locations, or how to make an appointment, please visit the links below or visit our department website.

 Our allergy staff provides state-of-the-art diagnosis and treatment for airborne and food allergies, under the direction of Dr. William Reisacher, a board-certified and fellowship-trained general otolaryngologist and otolaryngic allergist, and Melissa Mathurin, LPN, a Clinical Research Nurse Specialist.